Have you seen them? 30 Tennessee children still missing as 2022 draws to a close - NewsBreak

 NASHVILLE, Tenn.
 (WKRN) — As the new year approaches, it marks a grim milestone for many Tennessee families hoping to one day see their children again.

 As of December, there were at least 30 children whose whereabouts were still unknown.
-Some like 17-year-old Olivia Carroll were reported missing as little as a week ago, while others have been missing since 2008, according to the Tennessee Bureau of Investigation .4 adults, 2 children dead after house fire in Cumberland County
+Some like 17-year-old Olivia Carroll were reported missing as little as a week ago, while others have been missing since 2008, according to the Tennessee Bureau of Investigation.

 Carlos Edwardo Simon, 6, and Maniol Baldimir Pena Castro, 1, were reported missing from Knoxville on May 28, 2008.
 According to the TBI, the two young boys were last seen with their non-custodial mother, Leticia Castro.
 The case is believed to be a family abduction.